 The Thai New Year has evolved into a spectacular event – you will suddenly see the usually reserved Thais becoming uproarious and with an incredible level of energy waiting on the street for people to pass by, ready to unload their water pistols or to dump buckets full of water.
 Forget about escaping or finding any safe places!
 Only monks, babies, and the elderly are granted a free pass.

-Brahmins from India introduced the tradition who believed that the sun passes into Aries which is now considered as the traditional Thai New Year’s Day ‘Wan Payawan’ and held on the 15th April.
+Brahmins from India introduced the tradition that believed that the sun passes into Aries which is now considered as the traditional Thai New Year’s Day ‘Wan Payawan’ and held on the 15th April.

-Behind the façade of a nationwide water battle comes however a more deeper meaning: Thais traditionally sprinkle the water on one another to give positive blessings and wishes.
-Furthermore, they get rid of all possessions which brought bad luck the past year and to create New Year resolutions.
-The word Songkran comes from Sanskrit and means ‘to move forward’.
+Behind the façade of nationwide water, the battle comes however a deeper meaning: Thais traditionally sprinkle the water on one another to give positive blessings and wishes.
+Furthermore, they get rid of all possessions which brought bad luck the past year and create New Year resolutions.
+The word Songkran comes from Sanskrit and means ‘to move forward.

-This amazing festival is not only celebrated throughout entire Thailand, but also its neighbouring countries Laos, Burma and Cambodia.
+This amazing festival is not only celebrated throughout entire Thailand but also in its neighboring countries Laos, Burma, and Cambodia.